Engineers / Ashraf Habibullah

 Ashraf Habibullah is President and CEO of Computers and Structures, Inc. (CSI) Ashraf graduated from the University of California, Berkeley with a Master of Science in Structural Engineering and Structural Mechanics in 1970.
 He founded CSI in 1975 as co-creator of the first structural engineering software available to the personal computer, and the company now offers a full suite of structural engineering analysis and design tools.

 Ashraf has led the development of CSI’s products for over four decades and has been active as a researcher and educator, conducting international seminars on analytical techniques used in software for structural and earthquake engineering.
-He currently serves as a board Member of the Engineering Advisory Board, College of Engineering at UC Berkeley.
+He currently serves as a board member of the College of Engineering Advisory Board at UC Berkeley.

 - Arts and Culture Commission of Contra Costa County Arts Recognition Award (1998)